mofizur11/mofizur11/README.md

 ## About Me

-Over the past two years, I have developed various Flutter applications, honing my skills in Dart, state management solutions such as Bloc and GetX, and integrating APIs for seamless user experiences.
-My ability to develop fully functional mobile applications across Android and iOS, focusing on clean code, modular architecture, and responsive UI, has helped me deliver efficient and user-friendly solutions.
+Mid-level Flutter developer with 2+ years of experience building cross-platform mobile, web, and Windows applications.
+Skilled in Dart, Flutter, BLoC, GetX, Firebase, and REST APIs.
+Delivered production-ready solutions on Android, iOS, web, and desktop platforms with a focus on clean architecture and responsive design.

 ## Languages and Tools: